 Each State and Territory Government has established one or more agencies that are responsible for bushfire prevention and suppression.
-For more information on the individual agencies involved in fire in Australia visit the Australasian Fire and Emergency Service Authorities Council at www.afac.com.au.
+For more information on the individual agencies involved in fire in Australia, visit the AFAC website: afac.com.au.

 What are the aircraft used for in fighting bushfires?